keelback-code/wwww/README.md

 As a user, I can edit or delete my user information so that I can have the correct information.

-As a user, I can easily find the site terms and conditions so that I can use the site knowing I am protected.
+As a user, I can easily find the site's privacy policy so that I can use the site knowing I am protected.

 As a user, I can see the stats of each item, so that I can have an experience outside of the standard online shopping experience.